ByteWiseOwl/arknights_recruit_helper/README.md

 and I learned programming almost exclusively through YouTube or similar platforms.
 Accordingly, I am inexperienced, and I'm sure my code reflects that.
 So I'm grateful for any feedback, even if it's harsh, as long as it helps me improve.

+Note for Compiling:

+If you plan on compiling "Arknights Recruit Helper" yourself, please note that the res folder must be located in the same directory as the executable.